A Commercial Truck Accident Can Be Catastrophic. Munley Law is Here to Help.

 - Flatbed trucks.
 A flatbed truck is a truck whose body has no sides or top.
 They are often used to transport things like construction materials.
 Because the bed of this truck is open, accidents can occur when materials are improperly secured and fly off during transportation.

-Common Injuries From a Commercial Truck Accident
+What Are the Common Injuries in a Commercial Truck Accident?

 Other common injuries that occur during a commercial truck accident include:

 What Compensation is Available After a Commercial Truck Accident?